IvanFan/skilltree/neetwork/basic.md

 **22\) How many layers are there under TCP/IP?**

 There are four layers: the Network Layer, Internet Layer, Transport Layer and Application Layer.

+It seems like a combination of circumstances here has led to some confusion.
+Just so everyone is clear, The TCP/IP Model has a[slightly different set of layers](http://en.wikipedia.org/wiki/Internet_protocol_suite#OSI_and_TCP.2FIP_layering_differences)when compared to the OSI Model.

+To be clear, the OSI Model's top three layers - that is: Application, Presentation, and Session - are essentially collapsed into the Application layer in TCP/IP.
+Additionally, the bottom two layers - Physical and Data Link - are combined into the Network Access layer for TCP/IP.

+Therefore,**there are 4 layers in the TCP/IP Model**.
+Specifically, they are the Network Access Layer, Internet Layer, Transport Layer, and Application Layer.

 **23\) What are proxy servers and how do they protect computer networks?**